PerseusDL/capitains-environment/README.md

 - `sudo pip install docker-compose`
 - **Simple configuration** `sh daemon.sh`
 - If your machine is not getting anything back, it's probably because gunicorn times out.
 One way to fix that is to `preprocess` the inventory using `sh preprocess {ID of the container}` where `{ID of the container}` is retrievable through `docker ps`
+- If you get a failure running docker, you should add your user id to the docker group:
+    - `sudo usermod -aG docker youruserid`
+    - `sudo su - youruserid`

 ### on AWS (via Vagrant)